What is records management?

 - reduces costs, particularly those related to space, by ensuring you don’t keep any more records than you have to, and that you know when you can delete or destroy them

-- helps Queen Mary to comply with its statutory obligations under the Freedom of Information Act 2000 and Data Protection Act 1998
+- helps Queen Mary to comply with its statutory obligations under the Freedom of Information Act 2000, Environmental Information Regulations 2004 and data protection legislation

 - maintains the corporate memory